-UDIN generation is being made mandatory as per the Council Decision hence not generating UDIN for mandatory documents will amount to non-adherence of the Council Decision and may attract disciplinary proceedings as per the Second Schedule Part II (Professional misconduct in relation to members of ICAI in general) of The Chartered Accountants Act, 1949.
+Unique Document Identification Number generation is being made mandatory as per the Council Decision hence not generating UDIN for mandatory documents will amount to non-adherence of the Council Decision and may attract disciplinary proceedings as per the Second Schedule Part II (Professional misconduct in relation to members of ICAI in general) of The Chartered Accountants Act, 1949.

-So, this was all you MUST know being a member of ICAI or an Aspiring CA or being any person who obtains any certificate from a CA. Share this resource with all your Professional colleagues and that we continue our endeavour to follow the best ethical practices and comply with all regulations laid down by ICAI.
+So, this was all you MUST know being a member of ICAI or an Aspiring CA or being any person who obtains any certificate from a CA. Share this resource with all your Professional colleagues and that we continue our endeavor to follow the best ethical practices and comply with all regulations laid down by ICAI.

 Here is the complete process of Unique Document Identification Number in bulk: